Should you use your tax refund to buy life insurance?

 Here are some reasons why putting your tax refund toward a life insurance policy is a smart idea:

-This time last year, more than 80 percent of tax returns filed resulted in refunds back to tax filers, according to the IRS.
+In 2016, more than 80 percent of tax returns filed resulted in refunds back to tax filers, according to the IRS.
 Those due to receive refunds tend to file early, and in March 2016, there had been over $142 billion refunds issued.

 The IRS notes that in the early filing season of 2015 (for the 2014 tax year), there were more than 40 million tax refunds issued, valued at $125 billion.
 At that time, the average tax refund was $3,120.
 In March 2016, the average individual refund issued was a little lower, but still came in at $3,053.